-Electrolygy Schools and Licensing Requirements in South Dakota
+Electrology Schools in South Dakota

+For many people, shaving and waxing are perfectly acceptable hair removal options.
+For many others, though, they have drawbacks.
 Shaving and waxing are time-consuming, can be painful, and may not be effective at keeping unwanted hair away for long.
-Thats why electrolysis is becoming so popular in the United States.
+That's why electrolysis is becoming so popular in the United States.

 Safe handling of equipment is a significant part of training in this field.
 You may learn how to clean, store, and use equipment to minimize risk to yourself and clients.
 As you learn about different types and textures of hair, you may discover how to change up your technique to permanently eradicate hair and provide your clients with the best service possible.
 A thorough knowledge of hair and skin is required, as this dictates how you work and how you perform electrolysis on different clients.
 You may study how hair grows, the different levels of skin, and how electrolysis gets rid of hair.

 The state of South Dakota chooses not to regulate the practice of electrology.
 Still, professionals will need to pass the American Electrology Association certification exam; which will cost you $325 if you’re a nonmember, and $275 if you are a member.
 The AEA has plenty of career networking and continuing education opportunities, so you should probably just join right now.
 Your certification will expire in 5 years; at which time you will have to re-pay for recertification.